Peganum harmala: Flowers

 It blooms with solitary flowers opposite to the leaves on the apical parts of branches.
-It flowers between March and October in India, between April and October in Pakistan, between May and June in China, between March and April in Palestine, and between May and July in Morocco.
+It flowers between March and October in India, between April and October in Pakistan, between May and June in China, between March and April in Israel, and between May and July in Morocco.
 The flowers are white or yellowish white, and are about 2–3 cm in diameter.
 Greenish veins are visible in the petals.
 They have a threadlike, 1.2 cm long pedicel.
 The flowers have five (10-)12–15(−20)mm long, linear, pointy-ended, glabrous sepals, often divided into lobes, although sometimes entire and only divided at the end.
 There are five petals which are oblong-elliptic, obovate to oblong in shape, (10-)14–15(−20)mm long, (5-)6–8(−9)mm broad, and ending with an obtuse apex.
 The flowers are hermaphroditic, having both male and female organs.
 The flowers usually have 15 stamens (rarely fewer); these have a 4-5mm long filament with an enlarged base.
 The dorsifixed, 6mm long anthers are longer than the filaments.
 The ovary is superior, and has 3 locules and ends in an 8-10mm long style, the ending 6mm of which are triangular or 3-keeled in cross-section.
 The ovary is surrounded by a nectary which is glabrous and has five lobes in a regular pattern.

 The flowers produce only a tiny amount of nectar.
 The nectar is rich in hexose sugars.
 It contains a relatively small concentration of amino acids among which there is an especially high amount of the glutamic acid, tyrosine and proline, the last of which can be tasted by, and is favoured by, many insects.
 It also contains (four) alkaloids, in relatively high concentration compared to the flowers of other species, among them the toxins harmalol and harmine.
 The proportions and concentrations of the alkaloids in the nectar are different than in the other organs of the plant, indicating an adaptive reason for their presence.